HertsSayf/Project_Crossword_Assignment/README.md

 - Created Crossword grids on excel to find coords
 - Easy clues crossword grid mock-ups
 - Addeded in depth Python comments
+- Added in a clue number function that makes the website more user friednly by showing the number represented with the position on the crossword grid and clue area

 ### Fayaaz:
 - Identifying and ranking potential risks to projects success
 - Software development strategy